ManicodeSecurity/Defending-DevOps/010-Security-Pipeline/lab.md

 # Run a port forward to expose the Jenkins UI
 kubectl port-forward $POD_NAME 8080:8080 >> /dev/null &
 ```
-Use the Web View in Cloud Shell to now visit Jenkins.
+(!)Use the Web View in Cloud Shell to now visit Jenkins.

 6. DO NOT INSTALL SUGGESTED PLUGINS!
 Click deselect all, and manually install the plugins needed for this lab.
 Only select two plugins from the web UI; `git` and `pipeline`.
 Use the search feature to find them.